 Stewmac.com’s Dan Erlewine has a great video showing how this is done.

-Lastly, if you have a sound hole pickup in your guitar, you may notice the pole pieces are recessed for the higher strings and raised for the lower strings.
-If your pickup features adjustable pole pieces you can adjust to mirror the current position.
+Lastly, if you have a soundhole pickup installed, you may notice the pole pieces are recessed for the higher strings and raised for the lower strings.
+If your pickup features adjustable pole pieces you can adjust these to mirror the current position.

-If not, you may need to swap the orientation of the pickup which may requires some adjustments to be made to the cable.
-Due to the range of acoustic pickups, it’s best to get advice specific to the pickup you are currently using.
+If not, you may need to swap the orientation of the pickup which may require some adjustments to be made to the cable.
+Due to the wide range of acoustic pickups available, it’s best to get advice specific to the pickup you are currently using.

-You can change the orientation of a right handed acoustic guitar to left handed but if only starting out you may prefer to just switch the strings and/or change over the nut.
+You can change the orientation of a right-handed acoustic guitar to left-handed but if only starting out you may prefer to just switch the strings and/or change over the nut.
 For more experienced players, I’d recommend taking the guitar to a luthier and having the job done by a professional, especially if the guitar is of value to you.

-Of course, if this all sounds like a lot of work the best advice is to clean up your right handed guitar put new strings on it and list it on eBay and use the money to buy a genuine lefty.
+Of course, if this all sounds like a lot of work the best advice is to clean up your right-handed guitar put new strings on it, list it on eBay or Reverb.com, and use the money to buy a genuine lefty.